 For more details about my academic journey and work, please check out my CV.

-Below are courses I have taught as a graduate student and postdoc at the University of Florida.
+Below are courses I have taught at the University of Florida.